 Respondents rated how often they take certain actions when verifying the authenticity of a news article on a scale of 1 (all of the time) to 5 (never).
 The most consistently used strategy was to look at which news source published the story, with the average response being 1.46 in Kansas City and Macon and 1.41 in Fresno.
 Respondents from all three surveys also said they looked at who shared the story with them and what evidence the story contained all or most of the time to assess the authenticity of stories.
 Respondents reported being somewhat less likely to always search for other similar news reports, although on average they still reported doing so most of the time.
 Table 3 on the next page shows these averages.

 Respondents were then presented with a list of four statements about how often they check the validity of a story before sharing it and asked to choose the one that most accurately described them.
 The majority of participants from all three surveys said they always or sometimes check the accuracy of what they share.
 A significant portion also said that they never share news on social media.
 Of the people who do share online news, only 3.7% in Macon, 3.4% in Fresno and 4.0% in Kansas City said they rarely or never check the accuracy of the news they share.
 Table 4 shows these percentages.

 To help understand whether people could spot fake news, participants in each survey were shown three different headlines.
 One of them was untrue, as noted in Table 5.
 More than half the respondents in the Fresno and Kansas City surveys correctly identified the fake headline.
 Respondents from Macon had more trouble identifying the fake headline.
-Table 5 shows percentages of people who thought each headline was fake.
+Table 5 on the next page shows percentages of people who thought each headline was fake.

 More than half of participants in all three cities’ surveys expressed full confidence in their ability to find the information they need online without outside assistance.
 Only slightly more than 3% of participants in each survey said they frequently required help when searching for information online.
 See Table 6.